georgiagracetully/georgiagracetully.github.io/_portfolio/project-5.md

 On the left, is reactivity difference heatmap for sequences 50-100 without the raw reactivity vector during training, and on the right is with the raw reactivity vector included.
 You can see that there are a few sequences with what appears to be significant reactivity differences learned by the right model.

+### RibonanzaNet-004 No absolute reactivity vector included during training

 <div style="display: flex; justify-content: center; gap: 20px;">
   <img src="/images/eryt_qual_004.png">
 </div>

+### RibonanzaNet-005 Includes all reactivity differences, and the absolute reactivity vector

 <div style="display: flex; justify-content: center; gap: 20px;">
   <img src="/images/eryt_qual_005.png">